CCBDA-UPC/Assignments-2025/Lab06.md

 **Q641: Take a couple of screenshots of you S3 and CloudFront consoles to demonstrate that everything worked all right.**
-Commit the changes on your web app, deploy them on Docker and check that it also works fine from there: **use Google Chrome and check the origin of the files that you are loading (attach a screen shot similar to the one below)**:
+Commit the changes on your web app, deploy them on Docker and check that it also works fine from there: **use Google Chrome and check the origin of the files that you are loading (attach a screenshot similar to the one below)**:

  <img src="./images/Lab05-11.png " alt="Files loaded" title="Files loaded"/>

-**Q642: How long have you been working on this session (including the optional part)?
-What have been the main difficulties that you have faced and how have you solved them?** Add your answers to `README.md`.

-Add all these files to your repository and comment what you think is relevant in your session's *README.md*.

 ### Django support for CDN